saisri07/4883-SoftwareTools/Assignments/A05/README.md

 # Instruction
-1.Install Graphviz on mac or windows for your operating system.
+markup: 1.Install Graphviz on mac or windows for your operating system.
         2.Generate a family tree file form [website](http://mcdemarco.net/tools/family-tree-generator/lineage.html) 3.family_tree.py takes csv file as input and generates a dot file.
         4.run the dot file on the graphviz to generate a family tree.
         5.save output family tree as a png file
         6.you can modify family_tree.py file for cutomization

 # Output:-